Shiri Maimon: 2010–2012: The Show with Shimon Buskila and Sheleg BaSharav

-Also in March 2011, Maimon and Buskila released a live album, "HaMofa HaMeshutaf" (The Joint Show), which was recorded in one of their shows in December in Reading 3, and included 16 songs performed live.
+Also in March 2011, Maimon and Buskila released a live album, "HaMofa HaMeshutaf" ("The Joint Show"), which was recorded in one of their shows in December in Reading 3, and included 16 songs performed live.
 The 16 songs in the album composed only part of the set list, while other songs from the set list of the show were not included in the album.
 In September 2011 the album went gold, after selling over 30,000 copies, and in January 2013 the album went platinum, after selling over 40,000 copies.

-In April 2011, a third single from Maimon and Buskila’s project was released, "Ad Sof HaOlam" (Until The end of the World), for the promotion of their live album.
+In April 2011, a third single from Maimon and Buskila's project was released, "Ad Sof HaOlam" ("Until The end of the World"), for the promotion of their live album.
 The song was originally composed by Buskila and sung by Haim Moshe and Yoav Itzhak, and didn't gain much success in the radio charts.

 In June 2011, the duo performed in front of 3,500 spectators on the reputed stage of The Roman Theatre of Caesarea, as well as in September 2011, June 2012, and July 2013.

-In August 2011, the duo released a fourth single from their project, "Yamim Meusharim" (Happy Days), an original song that was written for the project, that didn't gain much success in the radio charts.
+In August 2011, the duo released a fourth single from their project, "Yamim Meusharim" ("Happy Days"), an original song that was written for the project, that didn't gain much success in the radio charts.
 The song was not included in the live album.

 In September 2011, the duo won the title "The collaboration of the Year" In the year-end charts of Galgalatz, Reshet Gimmel and other different radio stations.

-In May 2012, the duo released a fifth single from their project, "Kama Ahava" (How Much Love), which was originally composed by Buskila and sung by Kobi Peretz, and had a music video edited as a travel log.
+In May 2012, the duo released a fifth single from their project, "Kama Ahava" ("How Much Love"), which was originally composed by Buskila and sung by Kobi Peretz, and had a music video edited as a travel log.
 The song was released for the end of the duo's show tour, which until June 2012 had been running for more than 300 times.
 Though Maimon and Buskila officially announced the end of their show tour in 2012, they continued to perform together afterwards.

-In June 2012, Maimon released her first single from her new solo album, "Sheleg BaSharav" (Snow in the Heatwave), that gained good success in the radio charts.
+In June 2012, Maimon released her first single from her new solo album, "Sheleg BaSharav" ("Snow in the Heatwave"), that gained good success in the radio charts.

-In July 2012, Maimon released her second single from her new solo album, "Mechaka SheTashuv" (Waiting For You To Come Back), that gained average success in the radio charts.
-The song's music video was released in 30 August.
+In July 2012, Maimon released her second single from her new solo album, "Mechaka SheTashuv" ("Waiting For You To Come Back"), that gained average success in the radio charts.
+The song's music video was released on 30 August.

-In August 2012 Maimon released her new solo album, "Sheleg BaSharav" (Snow in the Heatwave).
+In August 2012 Maimon released her new solo album, "Sheleg BaSharav" ("Snow in the Heatwave").

-In September 2012, shortly after releasing her new solo album, Maimon released the third single from the album, "BeSof Yom" (In The End of a Day).
+In September 2012, shortly after releasing her new solo album, Maimon released the third single from the album, "BeSof Yom" ("In The End of a Day").

-In November 2012, Maimon released the fourth single from the album, "LaIsha SheHayta" (To The Woman Who Used To Be).
+In November 2012, Maimon released the fourth single from the album, "LaIsha SheHayta" ("To The Woman Who Used To Be").